 (4) The regulations may provide that a mortgage is deemed to contain prescribed provisions unless the mortgage contains express provision to the contrary.

-[Section 119A inserted No. 54 of 1996 s.
+[Section 119A inserted by No. 54 of 1996 s.
 17.]

 120. Planning schemes to be considered but not to derogate from this Act